 New Rules for Agents

-So, what are the new rules for agents and brokers to work to as this COVID19 event passes?
+So, what are the new rules for agents and brokers to work to?
 Try these for starters:

 - Choose your locations and property types specific for activity potential.
 It is better to ‘tune’ your focus into just a few property types and not all.
 Go deeper.